 - Mileage between your regular or main job and your second job is always deductible.

-Step 2, now that you know what is deductible and what is not deductible the next step is to know what documentation/ information you are required to retain to support your vehicle deduction.
+Step 2, now that you know what is deductible and what is not deductible the next step is to know what documentation/information you are required to retain to support your vehicle deduction.
 The IRS will require you to support your standard mileage deduction by documenting the following information:

-- The date of travel
+- the date of travel

-- The destination (city, town, or area)
+- the destination (city, town, or area),

-- The business purpose (for example picking up supplies from a vendor, making deposits at the bank, lunch with a prospective customer, etc.)
+- the business purpose (for example picking up supplies from a vendor, making deposits at the bank, lunch with a prospective customer, etc.)

-- The number of miles driven
+- the number of miles driven

-This is a quick summary but there is always other information you will want to consider so I recommend you consult with your CPA.
+This is a quick summary but there is always other information you will want to consider that I recommend you consult with your CPA.
 The other factors you’ll want to consider when deducting the cost of your vehicle include consideration of using the standard mileage rate deduction vs. actual cost deduction and whether or not you have five or more cars that are used for business among other things.